 They specialize in a line of griddle plates that can be added to your existing stove (gas or electric) or even your outdoor grill where the griddle plate lays on top of the grill slats.

-This gives you the chance to get into griddling (or at least ry it out) for a much cheaper price and a their quality product made in the USA.
+This gives you the chance to get into griddling (or at least try it out) for a much cheaper price and a their quality product made in the USA.

-I think I’ve made it pretty clear which one wins for me.
+I think I’ve made it pretty clear which one wins for me when it comes to cast iron vs stainless steel.
 I don’t believe my opinion was too biased this time either (which is rare for me).

 I looked at the facts and used my own experiences to determine the winner when looking at the two.